jarmokivekas/tuamk-thesis/doc/main.md

 The USRP is able to stream complex samples over its Gigabit Ethernet interface at rates of up to 50 MSPS at an 8-bit resolution and 25 MSPS at a 16-bit resolution.
-The resolution of the 16-bit samples is 14 bits in practice, which is the accuracy of the ADCs used for sample acquisition.\cite{ettusN210}
+The resolution of the 16-bit samples is 14 bits in practice, which is the accuracy of the ADCs used for sample acquisition.
+The acquisition ADCs have a sample rate of 100 MSPS, the available sample rates are limited by the throughput capacity of the Ethernet host PC interface.\cite{ettusN210}

 An 8-bit sample refers to a sampling scheme where 8 bits are used to each of the in-phase (I) and quadrature (Q) samples, making the I/Q sample pair a total of 16 bits in size.
 Similarly, an I/Q pair of 16-bit samples 32 bits in size.

 The USRP and GNURadio ecosystems for signal processing primarily use I/Q-sampling when representing waveforms digitally.